A Physics-Informed Context-Aware Approach for Anomaly Detection in Tele-driving Operations Under False Data Injection Attacks: A ToD Threat Analysis

-According to this diagram, the normal trajectories for vehicle \textit{A} are shown with green arrows but the vehicle follows the path shown in red arrows under a cyberattack.
-This malicious behavior can potentially cause of frontal or angled collisions with other stationary and moving road users.
-Based on US NSC data 2020, angled collision and head on collision are the top two reasons for deaths and fatal crashes in the U.S.~\cite{NSCCrashType-1}.
-The analysis of damaged pattern and severity of impact for passenger cars presented by Kurebwa \textit{et. al} shows that the probability of damage and severity is significantly higher at the front and front corner zones as compared to other point of impact on a vehicle~\cite{3927935}.
-Hence, an FDI attack on steering command from teleoperator is selected for case study of the attack model.
+According to this diagram, the normal trajectories for vehicle \textit{A} are shown with green arrows, but the vehicle follows the path shown in red arrows under a cyberattack.
+This malicious behavior can be a potential cause of frontal or angled collisions with other stationary and moving road users.
+Based on US NSC data 2020, angled collisions and head-on collisions are the top two reasons for deaths and fatal crashes in the U.S.~\cite{NSCCrashType}.
+The analysis of damage patterns and severity of impact for passenger cars presented by Kurebwa \textit{et. al} shows that the probability of damage and severity is significantly higher at the front and front corner zones as compared to other points of impact on a vehicle~\cite{3927935}.
+Hence, an FDI attack on the steering command from the tele-operator is selected for the case study of the attack model.
 An attack model designed for this study is presented in Fig.~\ref{SystemMdl}.

-As depicted, driver inputs for SWA, accelerator pedal, and brake pedal determine the motion control logic of a teleoperated vehicle.
-Furthermore, motion control signals determine the vehicle heading angle and vehicle dynamics (VDs).
-Therefore, it can be derived that an FDI attack on driver input for SWA will impact the vehicle heading angle and dynamics.
-In order to create this attack, an attack formula is developed for the FDI on the SWA.
+As depicted, driver inputs for steering wheel angle, accelerator pedal, and brake pedal determine the motion control logic of a tele-operated vehicle.
+Furthermore, motion control signals determine the vehicle heading angle and vehicle dynamics.
+Therefore, it can be derived that an FDI attack on driver input for steering wheel angle will impact the vehicle heading angle and dynamics.
+In order to create this attack, an attack formula is developed for the FDI on steering wheel angle.
 For this purpose, ISO/SAE $21434$ is reviewed for recommended core factors to assess the attack feasibility.
-The attack generation and formulation can be yielded in Fig.~\ref{AttackMath} and Eq.~(\ref{eq:Attackformulation}):
+Empirical data illustrating the execution and effects of FDI attacks on steering wheel angle directives are depicted in Fig.~\ref{AttackMath}.